A SOCIAL MISSION

 Energy transition is a social mission striving to correct a social failure: the effects of climate change.
 It operates within a zone of conflicts, of political uncertainty and ecological awareness, yet is eager to establish a zone of consent.
 Fifty years from its initial set-up by the Club of Rome, this wake-up call revealing the entanglement of economics, old and new technology and the environment has turned into a global movement.
 Stake-holders and public discourse, mainstream culture, grassroot movements and the academia have come, it seems, to an agreement on the subject matter: Energy transition must not fail.
 And yet the ways in which this strange alliance would achieve their common goal are still highly contentious.

-This intersectional conference will offer a deep probe of the variety of technical and social layers pertinent to energy transition and technology assessment alike.
+This transdisciplinary conference will offer a deep probe of the variety of technical and social layers pertinent to energy transition and technology assessment alike.
 It will investigate their modelling of narratives, transmedial representations, distribution concepts and communicative strategies.
 To reach this aim, the conference will bring together experts from a multitude of disciplines who are engaged with or can contribute to facing the intriguing challenges of energy transition in technology and economics, sociology and politics, but also from the point of view of cultural and literary studies, theory of science, and philosophy.
 In doing so, the conference will offer its participants an opportunity to lay aside, for once, professional or disciplinary restrictions and exchange their views in a cross-over context that, ideally, creates a new collaboration profile for the sciences and the humanities.

 MODEL CRITICISM & THE ENERGY IMAGINARY

 Models play a central part in the designs of energy transition and in the attempts and strategies to put them into practice.
 Thus, the art and craft of fabricating models is a driving force of technological development, but also – and much harder to discern – of social and cultural change.
 Beyond its instrumental qualities of bringing things about or make them happen, modelling conveys both a creative agency and a conceptual power.
 Everything related to an absence or a future; everything entangled in complexities beyond the reach of minds and senses; everything that needs to be controlled and ordered; everything that has to be evolved, enhanced or overcome by new conjectures – every object in the border zone of data and imagination needs modelling in the first place.
 By representing an existing item (object, matrix, archetype) or by conceiving of a future one, all models are supposed to bridge the gap between the facts that ‚come in handy‘ and the consequences that are ‚out of hand‘.
 Though model theories are gaining insight into the intricacies of skills and concepts, they still tend to overlook (or underestimate) the technosocial underpinnings, aims and strategies of modelling.
-The intersectional approach provided by this conference will contribute to make transparent the intentions and emergences in energy technology and energy transition.
+The cross-disciplinary approach provided by this conference will contribute to make transparent the intentions and emergences in energy technology and energy transition.
 Thus, we welcome contributions from technology professionals, administrators and communicators, engineers, ecologists and ecocritics, lawmakers, sociologists and experts in cultural studies, literature and education science, as well as from performers in popular culture and in the arts.
 Encouraging this wide variety of voices and perspectives, the conference is dedicated to the future energy ‚prosumer‘, to the average consumer that will also act as a producer of renewable energy.

 Both as a technological endeavour and as a societal creative claim the modes of energy transition and its modelling are deeply rooted in what may be termed the Energy Imaginary.
 As a type of modelling the Self, the Other and the World it sets the scene for two familiar narratives: decline as overcome by progress, and apocalypse as conquered by salvation.
 Greta Thunberg’s entry on the stage of a debate that is evolving rapidly into a battle between Good and Evil throws into relief the cultural dimensions of what once had been an expert discourse on effects of science and technology.
 Evoking images reminiscent of social combats or a children’s crusade, movements like Extinction Rebellion or Fridays for Future have reached a level of emotional intensity and moral rigour unexpected by the well-established stake-holders in the political and economic field.
 Accompanied at last by dire warnings from the academia and promises provided by the industry, these narratives have finally acquired the status of a 21st century myth.
 They trigger an imaginary power building on scientific facts and rendered into popular representations in a wide variety of modes: in documentaries and mockumentaries, in round table discussions, talk shows, demonstrations, strikes, in novels, movies and computer games.
 Here, models do not only show their instrumental or heuristic properties but also their aesthetic value, that, in turn, is strengthening their functional value as well.
 This wealth of narratives connected with the social and aesthetic sides of energy transition modelling has also spawned some new scientific, rather unconventional collaborations, such as the cross-over research of applied technology and literary studies in the LMET project (see below).